-Actor Timothy Busfield has surrendered himself to authorities after a nationwide manhunt was launched to apprehend him in connection with allegations of child sexual abuse.
+Actor Timothy Busfield has surrendered himself to authorities four days after they obtained a warrant for his arrest in connection with allegations of child sexual abuse.

-The West Wing actor is alleged to have inappropriately touched 11 year-old-twin boys on the set of The Cleaning Lady, which Busfield appeared in and also directed.
+The West Wing actor is accused of having inappropriately touched 11-year-old twin boys on the set of The Cleaning Lady, which Busfield appeared in and also directed.

 As well as one count of child abuse, the actor is facing two counts of criminal sexual contact of a minor.